Ottawa Swimming Pool Repair Specialists Dive into this Hot Topic

 The traditional swimming pool has a tendency to divide opinions—sometimes even within a single person!
 While the convenience and fun of owning your own pool is loved and envied by many, there’s also the issue of the chlorine.

 The way it irritates the skin, its all-too-familiar smell, and the cost and time spent restocking chlorine, checking chemical balances, and shocking the pool.
 If these things are too bothersome for you, that doesn’t mean there isn’t a private pool in your future.
-Thanks to salt water swimming pools, there’s now a more comfortable, lower-maintenance option.
-Straight from the experts on swimming pool repairs in Ottawa, here’s what you need to know about salt:

 How It Works

-First, let’s clear up two potential misconceptions.
+Let’s clear up two potential misconceptions.
 Firstly, a salt water system will still contain chlorine, despite it not being added manually.
 But that’s okay because the second this it is added, it’s not strictly chlorine itself that causes the infamous irritation and smell.
 How’s that?
 Well, it gets a bit scientific, but here goes…

 In a swimming pool, chlorine is used to disinfect any human waste that finds its way into the water (e.g. urine, saliva, sweat).
 This process creates chloramines, which are formed when free available chlorine reacts to amines found in human waste.
 Chloramines produce the familiar smell and cause irritation—the higher the ratio of chloramines to free available chlorine, the worse it gets (making it necessary to shock the pool when it gets bad enough).
 Salt water swimming pools, on the other hand, converts salt into chlorine, creating a steady supply that reduces the formation of chloramine in real time, so that your pool is always more comfortable.